joshsc63/Joshsc-Learning-Projects/go_microservice/README.md

 - A broker service to handle & route requests
 - authentication service using PostGres for user data
 - A logger service that sends messages to MongoDB
+- Logger & Broker sends messages via RPC to each other
 - Mail Service for emails
-- Listener service for Rabbit MQ messages
+- Listener service for Rabbit MQ messages to send to MongoDB
 - Rabbit MQ for messages
 - Postgres DB for user data
 - MongoDB for logging messages